kunal768/resp-parser-go/README.md

 # resp-parser-go
-A simple RESP (Redis Serialization Protocol) parser implementation in Golang <br />
+Implementation of a simple RESP (Redis Serialization Protocol) parser in Golang <br />
 >[!IMPORTANT]
 >Currently supports RESP2 only